Labyrinth at St. Hilda's

 - Understanding of time as a sacred reality and an

-appreciation of ordinary life, worshipping God through everyday
+appreciation of ordinary life, experiencing God through everyday

 life, and with great joy.